MiddletonCommunityVoice/services-list/content/support/the-lighthouse-project.md

 Many activities for men and women.
 Men in Sheds / Knit & Natter

 ### Opening Times
-* Mon - Fri 10am to 4pm   See timetable online at the website
+* Mon - Fri 10am to 4pm   See timetable at the
+their website.
+Updated every week.